EventFlow: Forecasting Temporal Point Processes with Flow Matching

-To train the model on a forecasting task, where the goal is to predict a future sequence of events conditioned on a history $\HH$, we embed $\HH$ into a fixed-dimensional vector representation $e_\HH = f_\theta(\HH)$ via a learned encoder $f_\theta$ before providing this to the model $v_\theta(\gamma_s, s, e_{\HH})$ and minimizing Equation \eqref{eqn:loss}.
+\looseness=-1 To train the model for forecasting, where the goal is to predict a future sequence of events conditioned on a history $\HH$, we embed $\HH$ into a fixed-dimensional vector representation $e_\HH = f_\theta(\HH)$ via a learned encoder $f_\theta$ before providing this to the model $v_\theta(\gamma_s, s, e_{\HH})$ and minimizing Equation \eqref{eqn:loss}.
 Note that we jointly train the encoder $f_\theta$ and vector field $v_\theta$.
-In this case, we must also learn a model of the event count distribution $p_\phi(n \mid \HH)$.
-We train $p_\phi(n \mid \HH)$ by minimizing a cross-entropy loss.
-In practice, we found it important to regularize this loss to encourage smoothness in $n$, which we achieve through an optimal-transport based regularizer.
-As both $v_\theta$ and $p_\phi$ must be able to operate on variable-length sequences, we use a transformer-based backbone for both models.
-However, our overall method is agnostic to this choice.
-See Algorithm \ref{alg:training} and Appendix \ref{appendix:model_arch}.
+See Algorithm \ref{alg:training} for training pseudocode.